Catching Feelings Again

 Yelp Review: Todd and I had struggled with carving out a time that we could meet up.
 I’m not going to lie, my schedule has been fairly hectic with the amount of dating I have been doing.
 He texted me just as I was leaving a holiday party and inquired if I’d be interested in grabbing a drink.
 Since the night was still fairly young, and it had been a kid-free event, I found myself agreeing to just get one more date done.

-We met at a bar that I hadn’t yet been to, and found a cozy booth where we exchanged pleasant conversation for almost two hours.
+We met at a bar that I hadn’t yet been to and found a cozy booth where we exchanged pleasant conversations for almost two hours.
 Todd had a great tapestry of life events to share and fascinating stories, and I found myself enjoying our time together.
 When he got to the part where he said that he was adamantly against one-night stands, he kind of lost me.
-I found myself initially engaging in the conversation and explaining my side, when half way through he told me he’d be willing to break his rule for me.
+I found myself initially engaging in the conversation and explaining my side when halfway through he told me he’d be willing to break his rule for me.
 I told him that I would never ask someone to go against their values.
-He attempted to back pedal and I found that very off putting.
-Over all I would give Todd:
+He attempted to backpedal and I found that very off-putting.
+Overall I would give Todd:

 2 Stars ⭐️ ⭐️

 What I learned about myself: Let me just start by saying that as someone who was in a very nearly sexless marriage for almost 15 years, I put a very strong value on physical compatibility in a potential partnership.
 I will never sacrifice a fulfilling sex life again.
 I repeat: NEVER again will I go any great length of time without a sexually compatible partner.

 I have discovered that sex is very important and vital to my personal well-being.
 I am unapologetically a sexual being who adores intimacy and physical touch.
 I have loved exploring my sexuality and being a much more sensual being.
 I am actually a pretty big fan of first-date sex.

 Now before you judge and condemn or slut shame me, hear me out people!